-Drama is a fundamental expression of human behaviour.
-It enables students to solve problems creatively, improve their public speaking skills, develop self-discipline and boost their confidence. all of which are vital in preparing themselves for the world of work.
-The study of drama involves the integration of the student's intellectual, physical and creative development.
-Drama develops student's ability to work in collaboration with other people, to communicate ideas while problem solving and present ideas and solutions for a better future.
-The course further develops and extends the student's knowledge and understanding of the elements of drama, enabling them to communicate effectively through voice, gesture, movement and group cooperation through group devised performances.
+This course further develops and extends the student's knowledge and understanding of the elements of drama, enabling them to communicate effectively through voice, gesture, movement and group cooperation through group devised performances.
 They critically reflect and analyse their own and other student's work.
-Playback Theatre uses personal stories from the audience and employs improvisation and elements of realistic and nonrealistic theatre.
 Students form small groups and create, direct and perform their creation to a live audience.
-They practice direction and production tasks and responsibilities, and refine and practice for performances.
+They practice direction and production tasks and responsibilities and refine and practice for performances.
 Students will explore and respond to more complex theatre forms and styles from a range of traditions and movements.
-It is recommended students who are considering participating in Drama at a Stage 1 level participate in Drama in Year 9.
+It is recommended students who are considering participating in Drama at Year 1 and above, participate in Drama in Year 9

-- > To allow students to use drama to explore and express their individual and social identities. - > To give students the opportunity to write scripts and explore genres of their choice. - > Draw on personal stories and historical events as the basis for performance work. - > Utilise skills of listening, interpretation and improvisation to 'playback' personal stories. - > Examine and explore how methods for acting can be used to shape their performance.
+- > Allow students to use drama to explore and express their individual and social identities - > Give students the opportunity to write scripts and explore genres of their choice - > Draw on personal stories and historical events as the basis for performance work - > Utilise skills of listening, interpretation and improvisation to 'playback' personal stories - > Examine and explore how methods for acting can be used to shape their performance